 After a SOAP connection has been created, menu actions for that connection are accessible from the project pane's Components tab.
 See Connection Actions Menu for details.

-After configuring a SOAP connection, you can configure one or more SOAP activities associated with that connection to be used either as a source (to provide data within an operation) or as a target (to consume data within an operation).
+Once configuring a SOAP connection, you can configure one or more SOAP activities associated with that connection to be used either as a source (to provide data within an operation) or as a target (to consume data within an operation).

 Use the Show dropdown to filter on Endpoints, and then click the SOAP connection block to display activities that are available to be used with a SOAP connection: